[Bonus material: Discover the 7-day back pain cure]

-Most of the time, lower back pain on the right side is caused by years of misuse or overuse of the muscles in your back.
+Most of the time, lower back pain on the right side is caused by years of misuse or overuse of the muscles, tendons and ligaments in your back.
 This leads to an imbalance in your body.

-Over time, this places tremendous amounts of uneven pressure and wear and tear on your body… especially on your vertebrae, discs, spine and its supporting muscles.
+Over time, this places tremendous amounts of uneven pressure and wear and tear on your body… especially on your vertebrae, discs, spine and its supporting muscles, ligaments and tendons.